Socialism faces a key test in Seattle City Council elections

 Backed by red-shirted Socialist Alternative activists, who packed City Hall to cheer, Sawant worked to halt rent hikes and block a pricey new police precinct, among other causes, winning praise from some clergy members, social-justice activists and community leaders.

-She won reelection in 2015, despite an all-out attack by the Seattle Metropolitan Chamber of Commerce.
+She won reelection in 2015, despite the Seattle Metropolitan Chamber of Commerce backing her opponent.
 In addition to old-school socialists such as Gilbert, the council member’s bullhorn-wielding approach has attracted younger admirers.

 Quinn Angelou-Lysaker initially encountered Sawant and socialist politics at a Franklin High School walkout to protest President Donald Trump’s election.